yiruyang2025/yiruyang2025.github.io/_projects/1_project.md

 `WER` -> `Inference Latency` + `Memory` -> Lightweight On-Device

-Test it on your own device for the inference + WER with our model Cell 2.6 / 2.7
+Test it on your own device for the inference + WER with model Cell 2.6 / 2.7

 <br>